-AH 205 - ITALIAN FASHION: FROM THE CARNIVAL OF VENICE TO THE MILAN FASHION WEEK
+AH 205 - ITALIAN FASHION: FROM THE CARNIVAL OF VENICE TO THE MILAN FASHION WEEK fashions appeared and how they evolved.

-The course explores the history and evolution of dress and fashion in Italy from the Renaissance to the present.
-Students will learn about the historical context in which particular dress-designs and fashions appeared and how they evolved.
 The course also explores the connections between the developments in design and fashion and artistic styles and aesthetic ideals of a particular historical period.
 The course is a combination of in-class and on-site/field trip classes.